xzy-bit/DiversityOfLLM/README.md

 Welcome to the official PyTorch implementation of **GEM**! 🎉

-GEM is developed in the [paper](https://openreview.net/forum?id=dulz3WVhMR) "Preserving Diversity in Supervised Fine-tuning of Large Language Models", which is accepted by ICLR 2025.
+GEM was introduced in our [ICLR 2025 paper](https://openreview.net/forum?id=dulz3WVhMR) "Preserving Diversity in Supervised Fine-tuning of Large Language Models".
+This work was previously titled "Entropic Distribution Matching in Supervised Fine-tuning of LLMs: Less Overfitting and Better Diversity" and received the Best Paper Runner-up Award at the NeurIPS 2024 FITML Workshop.

 <img src='./img/gem_vs_ce.png' width='700'>

 GEM can replace the CE loss during SFT to preserve diversity and mitigate overfitting. 🌍✨

+For more insights on GEM's potential to enhance RL training through improved cold-start strategies, check out our blog post: ["Can Better Cold-Start Strategies Improve RL Training for LLMs?"](https://tangible-polo-203.notion.site/Can-Better-Cold-Start-Strategies-Improve-RL-Training-for-LLMs-17aa0742a51680828616c867ed53bc6b)

 ## Quickstart Guide 💻